12.4 Trauma and Violence-Informed Approach to Communication

 Summarising

 Organising and checking what the client said, especially after a detailed discussion.
-This technique indicates that a specific part of the discussion is ending and that they should do so if the client wishes to say any more.
+This technique indicates that a specific part of the discussion is ending and that the HCA should check to see if the client wishes to say any more.

 Example: